Business License and Payroll Tax Payment Options

 Yes, email revenuepaducahky.gov to determine if the business is registered and current on its business license.

 If you have questions, contact the Revenue Division of the Finance Department by email at revenuepaducahky.gov.

 Business Retention Survey

-Business retention is a priority for the City of Paducah.
-We would love to hear from our local business community as we engage with local business owners.
+Business retention is a priority for the City of Paducah, and we would love to hear from our local business community.
 Please complete the Business Economic Survey.